tainacan/tainacan-wiki/dev/internal-api.md

 ```

-This is specially usefull when handling Items, because they are posts of dynamic created post types, and it would cost too much to find out the correct capabilties names.
+This is especially useful when handling Items, because they are posts of dynamically created post types, and it would cost too much to find out the correct capabilities names.

 Also, every entity implement 3 methods to check for the Meta Capabilities `edit_post`, `delete_post` and `read_post`, so intead of: